IOC vs Existing Systems

 Demand response is usually event-based and program-based.

-IOC difference: IOC is continuous operating logic: name, rank, bound, enforce, restore, and verify.
+IOC difference: IOC is continuous operating logic: identify, classify, bound, evaluate, refuse or act, restore, and verify.

 Smart Plugs / IoT